Fiamē Naomi Mataʻafa: New Zealand

-In mid-June 2022, Fiamē visited New Zealand Prime Minister Jacinda Ardern in Wellington.
+In mid-June 2022, Mataʻafa visited New Zealand Prime Minister Jacinda Ardern in Wellington.
 The two leaders reaffirmed friendly bilateral relations between Samoa and New Zealand along with bilateral cooperation in the areas of climate change, COVID-19 and regional cooperation through the Pacific Islands Forum.
 Fiamē also sought to reassure the New Zealand Government that Samoa was not pursuing military cooperation with China.
 Earlier, Samoa and China had signed several bilateral agreements on economic and cultural issues.
-Fiamē's trip to New Zealand marked her first official bilateral trip since being elected as Prime Minister in 2021.
-Fiamē also visited Samoan seasonal horticultural workers in the Hawke's Bay region during her New Zealand visit.
+Mataʻafa's trip to New Zealand marked her first official bilateral trip since becoming prime minister in 2021.
+Mataʻafa also visited Samoan seasonal horticultural workers in the Hawke's Bay region during her New Zealand visit.

-In early August, Fiamē hosted a New Zealand delegation led by Ardern.
+In early August, Mataʻafa hosted a New Zealand delegation led by Ardern.
 On 2 August, Ardern discussed issues of concern to New Zealand–Samoan bilateral relations including climate change, economic resilience, COVID-19, health and Samoan seasonal workers.
 During the meeting, Ardern confirmed that New Zealand would commit NZ$15 million in aid to support Samoa's climate change mitigation efforts and NZ$12m to rebuild Apia's historical Savalalo Market.

 Pacific Islands Forum

-Fiamē has pushed for unity within the Pacific Islands Forum and highlighted that the collective stance of small island countries such as those in the Pacific was crucial to ensure that these nations are listened to on the world stage.
+Mataʻafa advocated for unity within the Pacific Islands Forum and highlighted that the collective stance of small island countries such as those in the Pacific was crucial to ensure that these nations are listened to on the world stage.
 She also views it as a means of defence from the geopolitical aspirations of large countries.

-In April 2022, Fiamē announced that efforts were "...underway to bring Micronesia back" from leaving the Pacific Islands Forum.
+In April 2022, Mataʻafa announced that efforts were "...underway to bring Micronesia back" from leaving the Pacific Islands Forum.
 In the year prior, when the forum was to elect a new secretary-general, the Micronesian countries of Palau, the Marshall Islands, Kiribati, Nauru and the Federated States of Micronesia announced their withdrawal from the forum.
 These countries believed that the next secretary-general should have hailed from one of their countries.
 Still, the Melanesian and Polynesian countries refused to comply and instead supported their respective candidates, which resulted in former Cook Islands prime minister Henry Puna emerging victorious.
-Fiamē described the event as "unfortunate" but also reiterated, "when it became apparent that the North Pacific side of the family felt excluded, I think that was the message which was received by the rest of the leaders."
+Mataʻafa described the event as "unfortunate" but also reiterated, "when it became apparent that the North Pacific side of the family felt excluded, I think that was the message which was received by the rest of the leaders."
 Fiamē's announcement occurred after the Micronesian countries decided to halt their departure.
-Fiamē partook in the final negotiations at the forum headquarters in Suva, Fiji, in which the Micronesian countries agreed to resume their membership after the forum decided to ensure that the next secretary-general would be Micronesian.
+Mataʻafa partook in the final negotiations at the forum headquarters in Suva, Fiji, in which the Micronesian countries agreed to resume their membership after the forum decided to ensure that the next secretary-general would be Micronesian.
 She described the resolution as a success.

-COVID 19 pandemic
+COVID-19 pandemic

-Fiamē announced on 9 October 2021 that the government would repatriate Samoan students studying in Fiji, which was experiencing an uptick in COVID 19 cases.
+Mataʻafa announced on 9 October 2021 that the government would repatriate Samoan students studying in Fiji, which was experiencing an uptick in COVID-19 cases.